astrohart/MFR/MFR.Managers.Solutions/README.md

 This method has no parameters.

-<a name='M-MFR-Objects-Managers-Solutions-VisualStudioSolutionService-ContainsLoadedSolutions-System-String-'></a>
+<a name='M-MFR-Managers-Solutions-VisualStudioSolutionService-ContainsLoadedSolutions-System-String-'></a>
 ### ContainsLoadedSolutions(folder) `method`

 ##### Summary

-Determines whether the folder having path passed in the `folder` parameter contains any *.sln files that represent solutions currently loaded by running instances of Visual Studio.
+Determines whether the folder having path passed in the `folder` parameter contains any `*.sln` files that represent solutions currently loaded by running instances of Visual Studio.

 ##### Returns

-`true` if the specified `folder` contains *.sln files that are currently loaded by running instances of Visual Studio; `false` otherwise.
+`true` if the specified `folder` contains `*.sln` files that are currently loaded by running instances of Visual Studio; `false` otherwise.

 ##### Parameters